Selecting cover crops for sites infested with plant-parasitic nematodes in Michigan

 Rapeseed, cv.
 Dwarf Essex, is a pest starver and pest gasser for the American dagger nematode.
 It is also possible that oilseed radish is effective too but this has not been documented.

 Grasses are good hosts for the American dagger nematode.
 However, grasses are pest starvers for the tomato ringspot virus.
-If grasses are grown for two or three years prior to establishment of a blueberry or raspberry planting, orchard or vineyard and good dandelion control was achieved, the impact of the virus should be mitigated.
+If grasses are grown for two or three years prior to the establishment of a blueberry or raspberry planting, orchard or vineyard and good dandelion control was achieved, the impact of the virus should be mitigated.
 Although tomato ringspot virus particles line the esophagus of dagger nematodes and are thus transmitted, the virus cannot be passed along to the offspring through eggs; it must be acquired by feeding.
 Therefore, although the population densities of dagger nematodes will not be reduced by growing grasses, the tomato ringspot virus can be eliminated from the nematodes if all the adults succumb.
 In this case, the purchase of virus-free planting stock is critical (as it always should be) because the dagger nematode vectors still exist in these locations.

 THE CORN and COMMON NEEDLE NEMATODES

 Michigan is home to at least two species of needle nematodes, the corn and common.
 The corn needle nematode is a very destructive pathogen of the crop and can reduce yields up to 50 bu/A. It is infrequently detected due to the fact it thrives best in sites with sandy soils (>70% sand).
 The common needle nematode is found more frequently as it is associated with many vegetable crops as well as fruit.
 It too is a very destructive pathogen.